Chinese is one of the first people to use currency instead of real goods to conduct trade activities.

 An Ming Dynasty banknote found inside a wooden Buddhist Ahart’s head

 The note was issued in 1370, the third year of the Ming Dynasty (1368 – 1644).

 Ancient Coins from Overseas

-This silver coin from the ancient Persian Empire was unearthed in 1970 from Shaanxi Province.
+This silver coin from the ancient Persian Empire was unearthed in 1970 in Shaanxi Province.

-This gold coin issued by the Byzantine Empire was found from a 4th-century royal tomb in the ancient capital Luoyang, Henan Province.
+This gold coin issued by the Byzantine Empire was found in a 4th-century royal tomb in the ancient capital Luoyang, Henan Province.

 It is from this royal tomb excavated recently that the East Roma’s gold coin was discovered.